AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 # llama.cpp
 ## Vulkan vs HIP
-2025-05-03: Currently, the Vulkan backend is significantly faster than the HIP/ROCm backend on every single `llama-bench` tested model.
+2025-05-03: Currently, the Vulkan backend seems significantly faster than the HIP/ROCm backend on every single `llama-bench` tested model.

+2025-05-12: In long context, if you can get HIP to build with rocWMMA then token generation stays high performance w/ FA while it drops significantly with Vulkan.

+Interestingly, Vulkan w/ or w/o FA seems to use roughly the same reported memory, which doesn't seem right at all, but that's what the numbers seem to say.

 ## Building